kinglozzer/silverstripe-mailgunner/README.md

   api_version: '8932206e'
 ```

+**Note**: make sure that you always provide a “from” address, and/or have set the `Email.admin_email` configuration value.

 ## Batch messages:

 You can send an email to a group of recipients via a single API call (without using Cc or Bcc) using Mailgun’s [batch sending](https://documentation.mailgun.com/user_manual.html#batch-sending) functionality.
 This tells Mailgun to send each recipient an email with only their name in the `to` field.
 Not using this functionality would result in _all_ recipients’ email addresses being displayed in the `to` field.